apache/brpc/docs/en/client.md

 The callback runs in a different bthread, even the RPC fails just after entering CallMethod.
 This avoids deadlock when the RPC is ongoing inside a lock(not recommended).

 ## Wait for completion of RPC
-NOTE: [ParallelChannel](combo_channel.md#parallelchannel) is probably more convenient to  launch multiple RPCs in parallel
+NOTE: [ParallelChannel](combo_channel.md#parallelchannel) is probably more convenient to  launch multiple RPCs in parallel.

 Following code starts 2 asynchronous RPC and waits them to complete.
 ```c++